FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Experiments

 \subsection{Comparative Study}

 \textbf{Results on FluoMix.} FluoMix presents the greatest challenge due to its high stain variability and heterogeneous tissue structures.
 Traditional models exhibit significant drops in performance, with accuracy ranging from 47.26$\pm$1.99\% to 63.46$\pm$1.38\%, indicating their inability to adapt to diverse staining conditions.
+This suggests that purely visual models struggle to disentangle stain-induced variation from defocus, motivating the need for semantic conditioning.
 In contrast, FluoCLIP achieves 85.21$\pm$0.88\% (Table~\ref{tab:fluomix}), substantially outperforming all baselines.
-The expicit integration of stain-specific text tokens with stain-conditioned rank prompts allows FluoCLIP to model complex stain-dependent focus variations that conventional FQA models cannot capture.
+The explicit integration of stain-specific text tokens with stain-conditioned rank prompts allows FluoCLIP to model complex stain-dependent focus variations that conventional FQA models cannot capture.
 FluoCLIP also maintains its advantage with a ViT-B/16 encoder (Table~\ref{tab:fluomix_vit}), demonstrating strong robustness across architectures.

 \textbf{Results on BBBC006.} BBBC006~\citep{ljosa2012annotated} contains fluorescence images of U2OS cells with limited stain diversity and clear cell structures.
 Conventional FQA models and lightweight CNNs such as FocusLiteNN~\citep{wang2020focuslitenn} fail to capture subtle focus variations.
 FluoCLIP achieves 93.05\% accuracy (Table~\ref{tab:bbbc}), surpassing OrdinalCLIP by 2.4\% while maintaining lower variance.
 These results indicate that even in relatively homogeneous fluorescence datasets, explicit stain conditioning improves focus estimation by increasing sensitivity to stain-specific optical cues.